pairinteraction/pairinteraction/docs/installation/installation.rst

     # download the databases for the species you want to use (e.g. Rb and Yb174_mqdt)
     pairinteraction download Rb Yb174_mqdt

-For examples on how to use the pairinteraction package, visit the :ref:`tutorial-api` section of the documentation.
+**Using pairinteraction as a Python Library:** For usage examples of the Python library, visit the :ref:`tutorial-api` section of the documentation.

-In addition, a graphical user interface of pairinteraction is installed and can be started by executing
+**Using the Graphical User Interface (GUI):** The graphical user interface can be started by executing

 .. code-block:: bash